ruggeri/tech-notes/randos/physics/electrical-generation.md

 to power a DC generator.
 You could use either gearing to change the rotational speed and torque, which would result in a different voltage.

+## Two Phase Power

+We have examined single phase power generation.
+Single phase power can be distributed using two wires.
+However, we can note that single phase power generation is constant through the cycle of the rotor.
+At a certain orientation, the magnetic field is orthogonal to the stator coil, producing no voltage.
+At this moment, there exists no voltage, thus no power generation.

+We may imagine two coils placed orthogonally.
+Then, the voltage created by one coil reaches its maximum exactly when the other coil has zero voltage.

+What is the power delivery?
+Recall that instantaneous power is V=IR and P=IV=V^2/R. The voltage on one phase is cos(theta)V while the other phase delivers sin(theta)V voltage.
+Thus, provided that the loads are balanced, the power delivered is $(cos^2(theta) + sin^2(theta))V^2/R=V^2/R$.

+Thus the power being output is constant, though the instantaneous power is out-of-phase by 90deg on each of the two circuits.

+A second major advantage of two-phase power is that it allows the simple creation of a rotating magnetic field.
+This allows a motor at rest to be "self-started."
+This was an important consideration for industrial applications and for trains.
+But this is something that should be discussed later.

+Two phase power is most typically implemented using two pairs of wires: four wires total.

+We shall soon see that three-phase power has some advantages over two-phase, which is why two-phase was very quickly supplanted by three-phase.

+## Single-Phase Three Wire For Home Delivery

+Three-phase power lines are used for long-range transmission, and for heavy machinery.
+In the home, single-phase alternating current is used.

+Here is how it works.
+You actually get three wires coming into the home.
+Two wires are live: the voltage difference between them is 240V AC at 60Hz (in the US).
+However, relative to a third, neutral wire, the voltage of each of the live wires is 120V AC.
+That is: the two live wires are 180deg out of phase.

+(Note: this is not two-phase power because the two lines are 180deg out of phase.
+Thus, we could not use this system to create a rotating magnetic field.)

+In the breaker box, each circuit of the home bridges one live wire and the neutral.
+Half the circuits of the home are connected to one live, while the other half are connected to the other.
+There is 120V AC throughout the home.

+The exception is high-voltage equipment, which bridges the two live wires.
+These circuits receive 240V AC.

+Question: how does the transformer on your block supply these two out-of-phase live wires?
+The transformer input will be single-phase.
+It will step down the voltage appropriately.
+But, in the output coil, we will add a neutral connection right at the center.

+**TODO**: Actually wait how does this work?

 ## TODO

 - How an AC power transformer works.
 - Single-phase vs multi-phase power.
+- Brushless Generator.
+- Motors: induction and synchronous.
+  - I believe I've been describing _synchronous generators_.
+However,
+    there are _asynchronous generators_, which are just induction motors run in reverse.
+- Brushless AC motor.
 - Brushless DC motors.
   - Hall effect sensor?
 - Inverter.